Ikergune/firos/doc/install/install.md

 # Installion From Scratch With ROS and catkin

 To Install Firos you first need to follow this [Installaion Instuctions](http://wiki.ros.org/ROS/Installation).
-ROS is needed for FIROS, since it imports `ROS-messages`.
-You also need to [create a catkin-workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) to be able to create a ROS-Node out of FIROS.
+ROS is needed for FIROS, since it imports `ROS-messages` and uses other specific `ROS-Executables` like `rospy` or `rostopic`.
+You need to [create a catkin-workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) to be able to create a ROS-Node out of FIROS.

 You might also consider to set up a [contextbroker](https://fiware-orion.readthedocs.io/en/master/), so that FIROS can publish and subscribe on it.
 If a contextbroker is not available you can quickly set one up via